Last Updated on April 11, 2021 4:56 pm

 7-day free trial: acorn.tv

-Here’s a preview of what’s new to Acorn.
+Here’s a preview of some of Acorn’s legal dramas.
 You can find more previews at the Acorn Youtube Channel.

 Apple TV+ has a 7-day free trial, plus if you buy an Apple product, you get a free year of Apple TV+.
 After the free trial: $4.99 a month.